Muhammedsuwaneh/Bar_Charts/README.md

 The Project runs on Visual Studio with C++ installed.
 It is highly recommended to maximize the CLI to clearly see the chart especially for larger data sets.
-Use data sets with no more than 12 bars to plot for it to appear learly and organized on the CLI.
+Use data sets with no more than 12 bars to plot for it to appear clearly and organized on the CLI.
 Sample data sets can be found here [`dataSet1.txt`](dataSet1.txt) For data sets larger than 12 bars to plot, it is advisable to use Python[Spyder Editor] or other data visualization tools.

 ## About